babelouest/ulfius/API.md

  * Structure of request parameters
  *
  * Contains request data
  * http_protocol:                  http protocol used (1.0 or 1.1)
  * http_verb:                      http method (GET, POST, PUT, DELETE, etc.), use '*' to match all http methods
  * http_url:                       url used to call this callback function or full url to call when used in a ulfius_send_http_request
  * proxy:                          proxy address to use for outgoing connections, used by ulfius_send_http_request
  * network_type:                   Force connect to ipv4, ipv6 addresses or both, values available are U_USE_ALL, U_USE_IPV4 or U_USE_IPV6
+ * check_server_certificate:       check server certificate and hostname, default true, used by ulfius_send_http_request
+ * check_server_certificate_flag:  check certificate peer and or server hostname if check_server_certificate is enabled, values available are U_SSL_VERIFY_PEER, U_SSL_VERIFY_HOSTNAME or both default value is both (U_SSL_VERIFY_PEER|U_SSL_VERIFY_HOSTNAME), used by ulfius_send_http_request
+ * check_proxy_certificate:        check proxy certificate and hostname, default true, used by ulfius_send_http_request
- * check_server_certificate:  do not check server certificate and hostname if false (default true), used by ulfius_send_http_request
+ * check_proxy_certificate_flag:   check certificate peer and or proxy hostname if check_proxy_certificate is enabled, values available are U_SSL_VERIFY_PEER, U_SSL_VERIFY_HOSTNAME or both default value is both (U_SSL_VERIFY_PEER|U_SSL_VERIFY_HOSTNAME), used by ulfius_send_http_request
  * timeout                         connection timeout used by ulfius_send_http_request, default is 0
  * client_address:                 IP address of the client
  * auth_basic_user:                basic authtication username
  * auth_basic_password:            basic authtication password
  * map_url:                        map containing the url variables, both from the route and the ?key=value variables
  * map_header:                     map containing the header variables
  * map_cookie:                     map containing the cookie variables
  * map_post_body:                  map containing the post body variables (if available)
  * binary_body:                    pointer to raw body
  * binary_body_length:             length of raw body
- * callback_position          position of the current callback function in the callback list, starts at 0
+ * callback_position:              position of the current callback function in the callback list, starts at 0
  * client_cert:                    x509 certificate of the client if the instance uses client certificate authentication and the client is authenticated
  *                                 available only if websocket support is enabled
  * client_cert_file:               path to client certificate file for sending http requests with certificate authentication
  *                                 available only if websocket support is enabled
  * client_key_file:                path to client key file for sending http requests with certificate authentication
  *                                 available only if websocket support is enabled
  * client_key_password:            password to unlock client key file
  *                                 available only if websocket support is enabled */ struct _u_request {
   char *               http_protocol;